simonmichael/hledger/bin/README.md

 ## hledger command line scripts

-These scripts use hledger's command line interface.
+These scripts use hledger's command line interface, or process one of its output formats.
-They might also consume its text or CSV or JSON output.
-They can be
-small shell aliases or functions (typically defined in shell startup files like ~/.bashrc) or individual script files written in shell or another language (typically kept in ~/bin/ or elsewhere in $PATH).

 ### bashrc